 Each of the 234 adults who were served by The Well last year has a story, and so our just-published 2018 Annual Update contains not only facts and figures, but examples of how The Well Community provides a respite from stigma and an environment where members can pursue recovery.

 The report tells of Lydia, who, thanks to the encouragement she’s received at The Well, can confidently tell others dealing with mental illnesses, “Don’t be ashamed.”
-It shares about Brian, who’s found not only a community where he’s welcomed, but a place to live and serve.
+It shares about another member who’s found not only a community where he’s welcomed, but a place to live and serve.

 In this update we also highlight those who help make this community possible: our volunteers.
 We tell about James, a retired police officer who calls his time serving at The Well “the best three hours of my week,” and represents the sentiment of the 274 volunteers who gave nearly 3,000 hours in volunteer time last year.